-Onions grow best in full sun and deep, fertile well-drained soil with plenty of organic matter.
+Onions grow best in full sun and deep, fertile, well-drained soil with plenty of organic matter.
 Work in a generous amount of organic compost or well-aged animal manure prior to planting.
 Onions are shallow rooted and need constant moisture near the surface.

 Onions form bulbs in response to day length.
-If you choose a type inappropriate for your area, it may make small premature bulbs or not bulb up at all.
+If you choose a type inappropriate for your area, it may make small, premature bulbs or no bulb at all.
 Long-day varieties, Sweet Spanish included, need 14-16 hours of daylight and are grown in northern climates.
 Short day varieties, Bermuda included, need 10-12 hours of daylight.
 These start making bulbs early in the year.
 Select an onion type that is suited to your zone for best results.

 How to Plant